bioc/SAIGEgds/README.md

 Scalable and accurate implementation of generalized mixed mode with the support of Genomic Data Structure ([GDS](https://github.com/zhengxwen/SeqArray)) files and highly optimized C++ implementation.
 It is designed for single variant tests in large-scale phenome-wide association studies (PheWAS) with millions of variants and hundreds of thousands of samples, e.g., [UK Biobank genotype data](https://www.ukbiobank.ac.uk).

 The implementation of SAIGEgds is based on the original [SAIGE](https://github.com/weizhouUMICH/SAIGE) R package (v0.29.4.4).
+It is implemented with optimized C++ codes taking advantage of sparse structure of genotypes.
 All of the calculation with single-precision floating-point numbers in [SAIGE](https://github.com/weizhouUMICH/SAIGE) are replaced by the double-precision calculation in SAIGEgds.
 SAIGEgds also implements some of the [SPAtest](https://cran.r-project.org/web/packages/SPAtest/index.html) functions in C to speed up the calculation of Saddlepoint Approximation.

+Benchmarks using the UKBiobank White British genotype data (N=430K) with coronary heart disease and simulated cases, show that SAIGEgds is 5 to 6 times faster than the SAIGE R package in the steps of fitting null models and p-value calculations.
+When used in conjunction with high-performance computing (HPC) clusters and/or cloud resources, SAIGEgds provides an efficient analysis pipeline for biobank-scale PheWAS.

 ## Citation